tim545/slearch-chromeBrowserExtension/README.md

 ### Known Issues

-It does not work on all pages, this might be because the matching criteria fails to find it or because the search bar is hidden behind a JavaScript method which does not trigger when the search bar is focused.
+It does not work on all pages, this is because it sometimes fails to find a search bar it can use if it is hidden behind a JavaScript method which does not trigger when the search bar is focused or it's not accessible.
 Plus others in the [issues](https://github.com/tim545/slearch-chromeBrowserExtension/issues) section.

+### Other shortcuts added

+While the search bar is focused you can also pres `esc` which will un-focus the search bar.

 ### For Developers/Publishers